 Children may need a social worker due to safeguarding or welfare needs.
-Children may need this help due to abuse and/or neglect and/or complex family circumstances.
+Children may need this help due to abuse and/or neglect and/or exploitation and /or complex family circumstances.
 A child's experiences of adversity and/or trauma can leave them vulnerable to further harm, as well as educationally disadvantaged in facing barriers to attendance, learning, behaviour, and mental health.

-We work with other agencies including statutory safeguarding partners to support vulnerable children and maintain frequent communication with social care and social workers.
-Examples include holding regular meetings in school (or via Teams), taking part in partnership forums and events, and accessing multi-agency training.
-We offer our school as a meeting place for Core, Early Help, and all other such meetings.
-School keeps records of these meetings and maintains communication with social workers regarding the outcomes of Family Conferences.
+School work with other agencies including statutory safeguarding partners to support vulnerable children and the contact you have with social care and social workers by holding regular meetings in school, taking part in partnership forums/events, or accessing multi-agency training.
+Our school also offer to facilitate meetings for individual children and families in school to support easier local access and involvement by children, parents and or carers.